LimePoint/opschain-docs/docs/reference/concepts/step-runner.md

 A custom base image can be created as follows:

-1. Create a Dockerfile for the base image that uses `FROM limepoint/opschain-runner` (or `opschain-runner-enterprise` if using the enterprise runner image).
+1. Create a Dockerfile for the base image that uses `FROM limepoint/opschain-runner`.

     ```dockerfile
     FROM limepoint/opschain-runner